 Revolutionary and evolutionary innovation

 If you were Dutch and were asked to give an example of a sport innovation, the chances are you would mention the clap skate.
 Perhaps you also know that the skater can skate faster with this type of skate because the clap mechanism allows the skater to stretch the ankle when pushing off, while the blade remains on the ice.
 What is less well known is that getting this innovation into widespread use in practice didn’t happen without a struggle.
+The principle of the innovation and the technical solutions were already well known and available, but nobody dared to take the first step to actually switching to the innovation.
+This was largely because the skaters anticipated having to adjust their skating technique which might risk their falling behind their competitors.
+As a result of the successful pioneering work of Tonny de Jong and team mates, huge numbers of skaters switched to the new skate.

 Agility, the business model and customer development